simplify-framework/pets-project-template/README.md

     + `AWS_ROLE_TO_ASSUME` with the ARN of `ProjectPetsDemoRole` created by step 2 with `create-role`
     + `PROJECT_ID` with the choosen number of the first step, it is: `66640738`

-**4. Go to Github Actions and re-run all jobs**
+**4. Go to Github Actions and re-run the failed jobs**

+  + You can trigger this CI/CD flows by any pull_request or push to the master branch
-  > The CI/CD flow will generate code, deploy stack, push function code and run all tests...
+  > The CI/CD flow will re-generate code, deploy stack, push function code and run all tests...